afanimartin/give_now/assets/specs/spec.md

 - [x] checkout items from the cart
 - [x] add buttons for deleting/donating item
 - [x] delete item uploaded by current user
 - [x] donate item uploaded by current user
 - [x] change valueColor of progress_loader to primaryColorDark
 - [] create extension methods
 - [] refactor code, make it more readable and maintainable
 - [] add unit tests for core logic
+- [] validate form inputs
 - [] reload a page by pulling the page downwards
 - [] invite users for testing